State Senator Dies in Freak Accident

 Kentucky Senate President Robert Stivers commended Turner’s character and resilience, describing his “remarkable resolve and strength filled the Turner family – and all of us – with optimism, making this loss difficult to bear.”

-The unexpected timing of Turner’s death has led to an unusual election scenario.
-Having won his party’s primary, he was running unopposed in the forthcoming November election after his independent competitor withdrew.
-His name will still appear on the general election ballot as early voting begins in Kentucky.
+The unexpected timing of Turner’s death led to an unusual election scenario.
+Having won his party’s primary, he was running unopposed in the November election after his independent competitor withdrew.
+His name still appeared on the general election ballot as early voting began in Kentucky.
 Residents were able to declare their intention to run as write-in candidates until October 25 at 4 p.m.
-As of Sunday, October 27, attorney James Tyler Ward II of Whitesburg was the only one to file as a write-in candidate.